solidi/hl-mods/workspace/redist/readme.txt

 - "mp_nukemode [0|1|2]" - how the nuke plays 0 - sharts!
 1 - radius damage 2 - all
 - "sv_weather [0|1]" - enable or disable all weather effects on the server
 - "mp_randommutators [0|1]" selects three random mutators on change map change
+- "mp_chaostime" - how many seconds until chaos mutators are rotated
 - "mp_gamemode" to select game mode
     - "ffa" - traditional free-for-all deathmatch
     - "iceman" - iceman arena